 - Create groups and organizations

-- Assume another user's identity
+- Assume an end user's identity

-- Create custom agent roles
+- Create custom agent roles (Enterprise plan only)

 User references in business rules

 Business rules need to refer to some types of users in more abstract ways to define conditions and actions; therefore, you'll see references to requester, submitter, assignee, current user, and non-restricted agent.

 Requester refers to the person who made the support request.
 Requester is used in macros, views, automations, triggers, and reports to refer to the person who generated the support request.